 - NISE Network overview slide presentation (PPTX) for download

-- A quick summary of NISE Network projects and opportunities (revised May 2019) is available for download
+- A quick summary of NISE Network projects and opportunities (revised May 2019)

 NISE Net advances the field of informal learning by incorporating current science into museum exhibits and programs, improving the practices and skills of educators and scientists, and creating lasting, valuable relationships among individuals and organizations.
 Network partners generate, develop, implement, and collaborate on projects that strengthen and advance informal STEM learning in a variety of settings, including science centers and children's museums.
 Network projects develop educational products and implement them with multiple and diverse public audiences, provide professional development for practitioners, and create opportunities for capacity building through collaboration and networking.

 The Network is led collaboratively by Arizona State University, the Museum of Science, and the Science Museum of Minnesota.
 The Network's leadership group includes representatives and advisors from informal learning organizations across the US, providing a wide range of knowledge, expertise, and connections.
 The Network also maintains connections on an organization-to-organization level with other national networks, centers, and professional associations.
 The leadership group regularly seeks and acts upon feedback from Network partners in order to identify needs in the field that the Network can help to address, as well as knowledge and practices that the Network can help to spread.

 NISE Net achieves its reach and impact through the participation of over 600 partner organizations in Network activities each year.
 The Network creates resources and coordinates activities on a national and regional level, while Network partners coordinate and implement project activities locally.
 Through the diversity of our partner organizations, the Network has broad geographic and demographic reach across the country.
 Together, we engage 11 million people each year in high-quality STEM learning!